 Combat • Puzzles • Negotiations • Survival • Dungeoneering • Vehicular Combat

-SophontWhat Sophont you choose affects your starting Attributes, Traits, and Abilities, and may change how characters in the world view and treat you.
+SophontWhat Sophont you choose affects your starting Attributes, Traits, Scale, and Abilities, and may change how characters in the world view and treat you.

 ProvenanceYour Provenance is where you hail from.
 Hub worlds are the most common, but space stations and colonies crop up as well.
 Your Provenance determines a starting Ability and Value.

 BannerYour Banner is the major societal influence you grew up within.
 Each comes with its own unique societal codes and philosophies.
 Your Banner determines a starting Ability and Value.

 MantleYour Mantle is your chosen Profession.
 There are many to choose from, from the laborious, to the dangerous, to the academic.
 Your Mantle determines some of your available Abilities and reflects your playstyle.

 Choose Your SkillsEvery Character is given a selection of Skill Points to spend on Skills and Attributes.
 These complement their Abilities and are how they make their Skill checks to complete actions.

 Choose Your GearEvery Character is given a selection of Plot Points to spend on acquiring Gear.
 Gear includes weapons, armor, vehicles, and augments, and affects all aspects of play.

 I am putting one point into Vitality.
 Working the mines made all of us tough, but they started calling me Canary because I was the first into any new pit.